haopingfan/quick_random_records/README.md

 ## QuickRandomRecords

-`quick_random_records` is a Ruby Gem that empowers ActiveRecord Model to return random records dramatically fast, even with tables that have lots of data rows and few deleted records.
+`quick_random_records` is a Ruby Gem that empowers ActiveRecord Model to return random records fast when your table has lots of records and few deleted records.

 ## Installation